dabao1955/moe-container-manager/src/ruri/README.md

 - Simple:
 The basic usage is very very simple, you can use it just like the command `chroot`.
 - Secure:
-Ruri focus on security, with many protections.
+Ruri focus on security, with many built-in protections.
 - Run Everywhere:
 The binary is very small, only about 1M, and you can also use `upx` to make it less than 500k, so it can be run anywhere even if the storage is tight.
 # Build: